-- 16. Division 1 outlines the application of Part 2, and the circumstances in which additional remuneration and benefits may be provided to judicial officers. - 17.
-Division 2 sets the salary and allowances of judicial officers, effective from 1 July 2019 unless specified.

-- 18. Division 3 sets out the conditions relating to the provision of car-with-driver service, private plated Commonwealth vehicles and reimbursement of private vehicle running costs to members of the Commonwealth judiciary. - 19.
-Division 4 sets out the recreation leave and salary packaging conditions for Federal Circuit Court Judges.
+- 15. Division 1 outlines the application of Part 2, and the circumstances in which additional remuneration and benefits may be provided to judicial officers. - 16.
+Division 2 sets the salary and allowances of judicial officers. - 17.
+Division 3 sets out the conditions relating to the provision of car-with-driver service, private plated Commonwealth vehicles and reimbursement of private vehicle running costs to members of the Commonwealth judiciary. - 18.
+Division 4 sets out the recreation leave and salary packaging conditions for Federal Circuit Court Judges. - 19.
+The provisions of this Part remain unchanged from those contained in Part 2 of the previous determination.